-If your institution was awarded grant funding in the Year 4 (2022) Network Challenge you do not have to upload 990, audited financials, letter of determination and a list of Board of Directors/Trustees.
+If your institution was awarded grant funding in the Year 5 (2023) Network Challenge, you do not have to upload an IRS Form 990, audited financials, letter of determination, and a list of board of directors/trustees.

-Our institution was awarded grant funding in the Year 4-2022 PIT-UN Network Challenge.
+Our institution was awarded grant funding in the 2023.

-- Yes

-- No

-- Proof of legal status/IRS Letter of Determination:

-- Most recent audited financials:

-- Please upload audited financials for 2020 or 2021.
-If no audited financials are available for those years, please upload an explanation why.

-- Institution 990:

-- List of board of directors or board of trustees:

-- List of main staff for the project:
+- ☐ Yes, then the following documents will be required to be uploaded - List of board of directors or board of trustees - List of the main staff for the project - □ No, then the following documents will be required to be uploaded. - Proof of legal status/IRS Letter of Determination - Most recent audited financials Upload audited financials for 2021 or 2022.
+If no audited financials are available for those years, you will need to provide an explanation for the missing documents. - IRS Form 990 - List of board of directors or board of trustees - List of main staff for the project